Bulletproof Stockings

-Bulletproof Stockings was an American Hasidic alternative rock band based in Crown Heights, New York City.
+Bulletproof Stockings was an American Hasidic band that performed alternative rock, and was based in Crown Heights, New York City.
 Formed in 2011 by lead singer Perl Wolfe and ex-Hopewell drummer Dalia Shusterman, the group independently released its debut EP, Down to the Top the following year.
 They were noted for their unique sound among Jewish music, as well as their adherence to the prohibition of kol isha by performing for female-only audiences.

 Band history

 Origins (2011–2012)

 In 2011, singer-songwriter Perl Wolfe moved from Chicago to Brooklyn's Crown Heights neighborhood.
 There, she was introduced by a mutual friend to ex-Hopewell drummer Dalia Shusterman, and the two formed Bulletproof Stockings in December 2011.

 Down to the Top EP (2012–2015)

 The band independently released their first official recording, Down to the Top EP, on April 1, 2012.

 A documentary about the band, The Bulletproof Stockings, was screened at the 2013 DOC NYC film festival.
 On August 7, 2014, the band performed at Arlene's Grocery on the Lower East Side.
 The show was filmed by the Oxygen Network for the reality show Living Different.